Hong Kong is exploring speeding up its IPO process from pricing to trading in efforts to put its exchange in line with rival ones.

 “A shorter settlement period would reduce the overall risks and uncertainty faced by issuers and investors with the added benefit of a shorter lock-up time of investor funds,” Joelle Lau, a partner-in-charge of Hong Kong at the law firm Jones Day.

 The news comes as the Hang Seng Index has changed its rules to include tech giants Alibaba Group Holding Ltd., (NYSE: BABA; HKEX: 9988) Xiaomi Corp.
 (HKEX: 1810) and Meituan Dianping (HKEX: 3690) on its benchmark.
-At Tuesday's close, the HSI rose nearly 2% to 24,388.13 points on positive vaccine news that came from the Cambridge, Massachusetts-based biotech company Moderna, Inc. (Nasdaq: MRNA) on Monday.
+At Tuesday’s close, the HSI rose nearly 2% to 24,388.13 points, as investors were likely encouraged to hear the positive vaccine news that came from the Cambridge, Massachusetts-based biotech company Moderna, Inc. (Nasdaq: MRNA) on Monday.

-With trade tensions picking up, expect fewer Chinese companies in New York, and more in Hong Kong.
+With trade tensions picking up expect fewer Chinese companies to list in New York and Hong Kong to attract them.